Olive Ridley Turtle

 Tagging and Tracking Studies

-Satellite telemetry allows researchers to track sea turtles as they swim from place to place.
-These satellite tags are designed and attached in a manner that minimizes disturbance to the turtle.
-The tags will eventually fall off.
-The data help us understand migration patterns, identify feeding areas, and identify where turtles overlap with their primary threats (e.g., fishing gear).
+Satellite telemetry allows researchers to track sea turtles as they migrate between and within foraging and nesting areas.
+Tags are designed and attached in a manner that minimizes disturbance and/or harm to the turtle.
+The data help us understand migration patterns, identify feeding areas, and identify where turtles overlap with their primary threats (e.g., fisheries, vessel traffic).

 Learn more about our fishing gear research